ScottLogic/blog/_posts/2023-11-29-conscientious-consumption-accurately-measuring-the-energy-consumption-of-hardware.md

 But your choice of measurement may also depend on where you are in terms of your sustainability journey and what level of detail you need.
 Even something as simple as consulting manufacturer's published estimated energy usage stats for their hardware could be a good starting point to get an idea of your current footprint.
 But as you look to improve you will need finer detail to validate any changes you make.
 For example, a daily figure for energy consumption won’t help you verify that a Carbon Aware demand shifting approach is bringing down your carbon emissions.

 All we can do is be honest and upfront about the compromises that were made in any estimations.
-Defining your quantification methods along with which software components you include is an important part of the Green Software Foundation’s [SCI](https://sci-guide.greensoftware.foundation/) (Software Carbon Intensity) methodology for example.
+Defining your quantification methods along with which software components you include is an important part of the Green Software Foundation’s [SCI](https://sci-guide.greensoftware.foundation/) methodology for example.
 As companies move forward with their sustainability plans, we can only hope that the hardware and software keep pace in providing more easily accessible and consistently available methods of measurement.

 Accurately assessing the energy impacts of software remains challenging.
 However, it is an important step towards aligning sustainability and efficiency goals.
 As developers, we must continue to push for better tools, share techniques, and design with energy efficiency in mind.
 Small steps towards more sustainable software will collectively make a real difference.

+*[PSU]: Power Supply Unit
+*[RAPL]: Running Average Power Limit
+*[GUI]: Graphical User Interface
+*[E3]: Energy Estimation Engine
+*[CPU]: Central Processing Unit
+*[GPU]: Graphics Processing Unit
+*[RAM]: Random-Access Memory
+*[VM]: Virtual Machine
+*[AI]: Artificial Intelligence
+*[SCI]: Software Carbon Intensity